fuckinrobotics/db-laboratory-work-hse/README.md

 # db-laboratory-work-hse
-This is lab work on the database course for the 3rd module of 2021.
+This is lab work on the database course for the 3rd module of 2021 at HSE MIEM.
 ## Option
 13
 ## Tasks